florisvanvugt/inmotionpy/robot/readme.md

 Mar 23 17:28:13 suzuki rsyslogd-2177: imuxsock lost 2200 messages from pid 7517 due to rate-limiting
 Mar 23 17:28:13 suzuki imt-robot[7517]: fifo.c:149 -3 return from rt_pipe_read()
 ```

+**NOTE** Also, the Nixsys computer which doesn't have the PowerDAQ board gives the exact same sequence of events (and same error message).